Guidance for Building an Effective Enterprise-wide Electronic Records Management (ERM) Governance

-- The first document provides guidance for Coordinating the
+- The first document provides guidance for

 Evaluation of Capital Planning and Investment Control (CPIC) Proposals for ERM Applications

-- Electronic Records Management Guidance
+- Electronic Records Management

 on Methodology for Determining Agency-unique Requirements offers a process for identifying potential ERM system requirements that are not included in the Design Criteria Standard for Electronic Records Management Applications, DOD

-- Recommended Practice for Evaluating Commercial Off-the-Shelf (COTS) Electronic Records Management (ERM) Applications, summarizes the Environmental Protection Agency's (EPA) experience determining agency-wide Electronic Records and Document Management System (ERDMS) requirements and identifying the COTS products that would best meet the needs of agency staff for both Electronic Document Management (EDM)1 and Electronic Records Management (ERM)2 functionality.
+- Recommended Practice for Evaluating Commercial Off-the-Shelf (COTS) Electronic Records Management (ERM) Applications, summarizes the Environmental Protection Agency's (EPA) experience determining agency-wide Electronic Records and Document Management System (ERDMS) requirements and identifying the COTS products that would best meet the needs of agency staff for both Electronic Document Management (EDM) 1 and Electronic Records Management (ERM) 2 functionality.

 Subsequent documents will consist of guidance for developing and launching an ERM pilot project, and a "lessons learned"l paper from EPA's proof of concept ERM pilot as well as other agencies' implementation experience.
 The guidance documents are aimed at helping federal agencies understand the technology and policy issues associated with procuring and deploying an enterprise-wide ERM system.